DSestu/MH-Wilds-Tools/EXPLANATION.md

 This can be done by a human, but optimal solutions are very hard to find, especially as the game contents expand through numerous updates.

-This is why we will drill into operational research, via constraint programming, and more precisely via Mixed Integer Programming.# Using Mixed Integer Programming for Monster Hunter Wilds gear optimization
+This is why we will drill into operational research, via Constraint Programming (CP).

+# Using Constraint Programming for Monster Hunter Wilds gear optimization

 ## Setup

 For this project, we are simply going to use:

-- Google OR-Tools for Mixed Integer Programming
+- Google OR-Tools for Constraint Programming
 - Polars for dataframe manipulation
 - Pandas for some `.to_markdown()` prints
 - Arrow for Polars -> Pandas transformations

-Data collection on which the multiple datasets are based on won't be covered here, as we primarily focus on the MIP part.
+Data collection on which the multiple datasets are based on won't be covered here, as we primarily focus on the CP part.
 However, those were scraped from Kiranico (in French) using Selenium.

-## What is Mixed Integer Programming?
+## What is Constraint Programming?

-Mixed Integer Programming (MIP) is a mathematical optimization technique used to solve complex problems where some or all variables must be integers.
+Constraint Programming (CP) is a mathematical optimization technique used to solve complex problems by specifying constraints that must be satisfied.
 It's particularly useful for problems involving discrete choices, like selecting armor pieces in Monster Hunter Wilds.

-### Key characteristics of MIP
+### Key characteristics of CP

 1. Variables can be:
    - Integer (whole numbers)